JHaller27/JQL/README.md

 Expressions may be conjoined to create complex expressions.

+Note: This implementation does not currently support passing two paths as parameters.

 ## Path

 A JQL property-path (or just "path") denotes the list of property keys to search through.